ProcessMaker/docker-executor-java/README.md

-# spark-docker-executor-java
+# docker-executor-java
 Script Task Executor Engine with Java Runtime

-This docker image provides a sandboxed protected environment to run custom Java scripts that are written in ProcessMaker Spark.
+This docker image provides a sandboxed protected environment to run custom Java scripts that are written in ProcessMaker 4.

 ## How to use
 The execution requires a data.json, config.json and an output.json file be present on the host system.
 The data.json represents the